-Prof. Avcioglu offers graduate and undergraduate courses on Approaches to Islamic Art and Cultures; The Islamic City; Cultural Contacts between the Ottoman Empire and Europe; Orientalism and the Post-colonial Object; and Research Methods.
+Prof. Avcıoğlu offers graduate and undergraduate courses on Approaches to Islamic Art and Cultures; The Islamic City; Cultural Contacts between the Ottoman Empire and Europe; History of Ottoman Architecture; Orientalism and the Post-colonial Object; Modern Architecture in the Middle East; The City of Istanbul from Imperial Capital to Globalization; and Research Methods.

 Turquerie and the Politics of Representation, 1737-1876, Ashgate Publishers, 2011.

 Globalising Cultures.
 Art and Mobility in the Eighteenth Century (ed. with B. Flood), special issue, Ars Orientalis vol. 39, Smithsonian Institution, Washington, D.C., 2011.

 Architecture, Art and Identity in Venice and its Territories: Essays in Honour of Deborah Howard, (ed. with E. Jones), Ashgate Publishing, 2013.

 Turquerie ve Temsil Politikası 1737-1876, Koç University Press, Istanbul: 2014.